 Group walks, short focused photography exercises, and one on one coaching are interspersed with opportunities to explore surprisingly-intact ancient monuments, colourful markets, and lush landscapes, all while meeting friendly locals.

 Facilitated by Mumbai-based travel photographer Jay Weinstein, best known for his popular international photography project ‘so I asked them to smile’ (soiaskedthemtosmile.com, awandererseye.com), this tour gives beginners and intermediates a deeper insight into Sri Lanka, as well as photography knowledge and tips.
-It offers fabulous perspectives of architecture, landscapes and people, on our ‘behind the scenes’ look at this ancient culture.
+It offers fabulous perspectives of architecture, landscapes and people, with a ‘behind the scenes’ look at this ancient culture.

 Arrive Colombo airport.
 We have a late afternoon meeting with the group.
 Overnight Negombo